 Join us for an hour-long creative-writing freewrite via Zoom to raise funds for the Literature Africa Foundation!

-Date: Thursday, October 7, from 7 pm-8 pm PDT.
+Date: Monday, December 20, from 7 to 8 pm, PST.
 Find your time zone.

 Facilitators: Wairimu Mwangi, Ananya Sarkar, and Jordan Hartt